AP CSP Performance Task

 AP CSP Create Performance Task

-The Performance Task consists of three components: Program Code, Video, and Written Response.
+The Create Performance Task consists of three components: Program Code, Video, and a Personalized Project Reference.
 Students will need to create a program that contains an input and an output and uses a list or array.
 Students should also develop and use a procedure or function containing an algorithm that includes sequencing, selection, and iteration.
 As long as students can answer the written response questions about their program, they can make anything they want.

 Students can develop their Performance Task in the Performance Task unit of the course or in the CodeHS Sandbox but will need to upload a final submission to the College Board AP Digital Portfolio containing a video demonstrating execution of their code, the code itself, and answers to the prompts.